In this API Testing post, we will learn the following

 What is API Testing?

 API testing is a type of software testing that involves testing APIs directly and also as a part of integration testing to check whether the API meets expectations in terms of functionality, reliability, performance, and security of an application.
 In API Testing our main focus will be on a Business logic layer of the software architecture.
 API testing can be performed on any software system which contains multiple APIs.
-API testing won’t concentrate on look and feel of the application.
+API testing won’t concentrate on the look and feel of the application.
 API testing is entirely different from GUI Testing.

 Let’s see how is UI testing is not similar to API testing?

 UI (User Interface) testing is to test the graphical interface part of the application.
 Its main focus is to test the look and feel of an application.
-On the other hand, API testing enables communication between two different software systems.
-Its main focus is in the business layer of the application.
+On the other hand, API testing enables the communication between two different software systems.
+Its main focus is on the business layer of the application.

 API Testing Types?